Meet Yellowstone’s Spring Babies [Infographic]

+Spring is in the air in Yellowstone!
+The snow is melting, the grass is greening, and any day now we’ll start to spot the spring babies of Yellowstone.
 Spring is a busy time in Yellowstone National Park.
-As the winter season draws to a close, roads are opened up, warm-weather accommodations are being prepared for guests, and the finishing touches are being put on the park’s spring adventure and learning packages.
+As the winter season draws to a close, roads are opened up and warm-weather accommodations are being prepared for guests.
 Behind the scenes, Yellowstone’s year-round residents are busy, too.
-During the spring season, many of the animals that live in the park are having their young, which makes springtime prime time for viewing some of Yellowstone’s smallest and friskiest inhabitants.
+During the spring season, many of the animals that live in the park are having babies, which makes springtime prime time for viewing some of Yellowstone’s smallest and friskiest inhabitants.

-Planning a spring visit to Yellowstone?
-Here’s the scoop on when you’re most likely to see some baby animals this spring.
+Here’s the scoop on when you’re most likely to see some spring baby animals.

 Bear cubs – Mid-winter